Stäng

 Interesting flora

-The wetlands at Bingsmarken have an exciting flora with plants such as water avens, meadow saxifrage, cuckoo flower, and greater bird's-foot trefoil.
-There are also special grass species, including the smooth brome, which has its only known growing site in Skåne here.
+The wetlands at Bingsmarken offer a rich and varied flora, featuring species such as water avens, meadow saxifrage, cuckoo flower, and greater bird’s foot trefoil.
+Several distinctive grasses also grow here, including smooth brome – found at its only known site in Skåne.

 The Hörte ruin